Child care in Canada: History

 A national day care system was one of Brian Mulroney's promises in his 1984 Canadian federal election campaign.
 He unsuccessfully attempted to pass Bill C-144, which would have "shifted federal-provincial responsibilities for daycare and allowed for direct funding of commercial day centers."
+The Canadian Day Care Advocacy Association heavily critiqued Bill C-144 in a news release, arguing that the bill failed to meet the needs of low-income Canadians and worsened the overall quality of care.
 By 1992, the Conservative caucus shifted their focus from child care to child poverty in response to a national survey.

 In a 2004 review of Canada' child care system, the OECD identified "adverse effects of fragmented governance" on the quality of child care and recommended that provinces merge "early education, child care and family support services under a single ministry".
 In 2004 none of the 13 provinces and territories had merged departments.
 By 2017, only Alberta, Manitoba, Newfoundland, the Yukon Territories had not merged departments.

 The 2005 Canadian Federal Budget during the premiership of Paul Martin, included CA$5 billion over five years for a national day care program similar to Québec's child care system.
 The federal and provincial governments signed bilateral agreements "Moving Forward on Early Learning and Child Care".
 This allowed individual provinces to access the new federal funding.
 Both Saskatchewan and Manitoba signed agreements through which they committed to expanding only in the non-profit sector.
 Ontario did not.
 In 2005, the Ontario Coalition for Better Child Care, said that there needs to be support for "more and better before and after school learning and care opportunities for children 6-12".
 The Coalition also noted that the agreement was not binding on Ontario in regards to additional funding from the province to child care.
 Without both federal and provincial funding, longer-term child care is unsustainable in Ontario.
 When Stephen Harper won the 2006 Canadian federal election, the new government eliminated the bilateral agreements on child care as their first act of power.
 The Harper government replaced the Liberal early education and child care plan with the Universal Canada Child Benefit (UCCB).
 This consisted of parents with young children receiving CA$100 a month, along with tax credits for private or profit care.
 A maximum of CA$250 million a year was set aside to create child care spaces all across Canada.